satya-thirumani/bigg-boss-data-set/README.md

 - Season Number - Season number

-- Name - Name of participant.
+- Name - Name of participant, at the time of season.
 Original Entrants are sorted in alphabetical order (no guest participants)

 - Profession - Profession of house mate, before entering into Bigg Boss

 - Gender - Gender of the BiggBoss contestant, such as Male, Female, LGBT

+- Age - Contestant age, at the time of entering into Bigg Boss, <30 young, 30-50 middle, >50 old

-- Entry Date - Date of entry into house
+- Entry Date - Date of (first) entry into house

 - Elimination Date - Date of (last) elimination/eviction

 - Elimination Week Number - (Last) Eviction week number

+- Contestant Number - Order of entry in the season

 - Wild Card - Entered through wild card or not